-The KSZ8081RNA/RND design incorporates voltage-mode transmit drivers and on-chip terminations.
+The KSZ8081RNA/RND incorporates voltage-mode transmit drivers and on-chip terminations.

 With the voltage-mode implementation, the transmit drivers supply the common-mode voltages to the two differential pairs.
-Therefore, the two transformer center tap pins on the KSZ8081RNA/RND side should not be connected to any power supply source on the board; instead, the center tap pins should be separated from one another and connected through separate 0.1 μF common-mode capacitors to ground.
-Separation is required because the common-mode voltage is different between transmitting and receiving differential pairs.
+Therefore, the two transformer center tap pins on the KSZ8081RNA/RND side should not be connected to any power supply source on the board; instead, the center tap pins should be separated from one another and connected through separate 0.1 μ F common-mode capacitors to ground.
+Separation of the two center taps facing the KSZ8081RNA/RND is required because the common-mode voltage is different between transmitting and receiving differential pairs.